Feature image: Sublime Cafe’s Halloumi Popcorn

 Whistle & Flute is one of Greenhill Road’s most popular eating spots.
 Boasting generous, on-trend dishes, the cafe is famed for its dog-friendly (and very aesthetically pleasing) courtyard.

 The Halloumi Burger is the dish to focus on here.
-Featuring avocado, sweet corn salsa, a fried egg, sriracha mayo, and of course, abundant halloumi, this is a dish that might just please even the fussiest halloumi-fan.
+Featuring avocado, sweet corn salsa, a fried egg, sriracha mayo, and of course, abundant halloumi, this dish is ideal for brunch, lunch, or just because.

 Rated #1 on Trip Advisor and winner of Best European Restaurant in SA 2015, 2017, and 2019, Estia is renowned for its Mezze dining style.